-PREPARE YOURSELF FOR A PHOTOGRAPHY WORKSHOP LIKE NO OTHER!
-Explore, learn and chase the light across the mountains, valleys and rugged coastlines of the Big Island of Hawaii.
-Featuring lush rainforests, pristine beaches, stunning waterfalls, winding streams, otherworldly lava fields, frigid snowfields, mysterious caves, vast grasslands and starry skies, the Big Island is the most diverse piece of land on Earth and is a true nature photographer's paradise.
-BEST OF ALL: the lava is flowing into the ocean again, which means NOW is the time to take advantage of shooting it!
-More on this below.
+PREPARE YOURSELF FOR A PHOTOGRAPHY TOUR LIKE NO OTHER!
+Explore, learn and chase the light across the mountains, valleys and rugged coastlines of the Big Island of Hawaii on the only private, fully customizable photography tour available.
+Lush rainforests, pristine beaches, stunning waterfalls, winding streams, otherworldly lava fields, frigid snowfields, mysterious caves, vast grasslands, starry skies -- it's all yours to experience however YOU wish!

-Join professional nature photographer Kory Lidstrom as he takes you on an epic photography adventure across the entire island.
-He'll be your guide throughout the workshop, both in the field and in the classroom.
+Join professional nature photographer Kory Lidstrom as he takes you on an epic photography adventure across the entire island, all customized for YOU.
+He'll be your guide throughout the tour, both in the field and in the classroom.

 • Please be sure to read the FAQ and cancellation policy below.